marcelo-ochoa/pgadmin4-docker-extension/README.md

 ![Screenshot of the extension inside Docker Desktop](screenshot1.png?raw=true)

-at the top left at the screen an ScreenshotMonitorIcon show in red PGAdmin backend is not ready yet and green backend ready to work.
+at the top left at the screen a [ScreenshotMonitorIcon](https://mui.com/material-ui/material-icons/?selected=ScreenshotMonitor) show in red PGAdmin backend is not ready yet and the green backend is ready to work.

-First loggin will ask you for a master password for pgAdmin, fill it with your master password a click OK.
+First loggin will ask you for a master password for pgAdmin, fill it with your master password and click OK.

 By clicking on Add New Server you can add PostgreSQL server running on Docker Desktop or externals, the IP for PostgreSQL running in Docker Desktop is available at the menu, Settings -> Resources -> Network -> Docker subnet, in my case is 192.168.65.0/24 so an internal IP for reaching PostgreSQL containers running at Docker Desktop will be 192.168.65.2.